2011 Tunisian Constituent Assembly election: Date of election

 On 8 May 2011, interim prime minister Béji Caïd Essebsi voiced concerns that the election might have to be delayed.
 However, on 18 May 2011, the PM affirmed the election date would be adhered to.
-On 22 May 2011, the head of the country's independent electoral body Kamel Jendoubi suggested a delay to 16 October 2011, but this was rejected vehemently by the government, and very few of the political parties running in the election were in favour of the postponement.
+On 22 May 2011, the head of the country's independent electoral body Kamel Jendoubi suggested a delay to 16 October 2011, but this was rejected by the government, and few of the political parties running in the election were in favour of the postponement.
 Jendoubi insisted on the delay, stating that he needed more time to prepare electoral lists and renew over 400,000 old identity cards, but the final decision would rest with the interim president.

-The delay proved to be a very controversial issue, with the Ennahda Movement withdrawing from the National Council for the Safeguarding of the Revolution until the election date issue was resolved.
+The delay proved to be a controversial issue, with the Ennahda Movement withdrawing from the National Council for the Safeguarding of the Revolution until the election date issue was resolved.

 The election, originally scheduled for 24 July 2011, was finally postponed to 23 October 2011 on 8 June 2011.
 Despite concerns over the delay, all major parties approved of it, even the Ennahda Movement; other parties approving the new election date included the Progressive Democratic Party, Ettajdid Movement, Al Majd, the Tunisian Workers' Communist Party and the Social Liberal Party.

 Tunisians in Canada

-In September, the government of Canada declared that it would not allow Tunisia to open polling stations in its territory because it refused to be included in another country's electoral constituency.
+In September, the Canadian government declared that it would not allow Tunisia to open polling stations in its territory because it refused to be included in another country's electoral constituency.
 Foreign Affairs Minister John Baird called the issue "a matter of Canadian sovereignty".
 In response to Canada's opposition, Tunisia threatened to refuse to allow Canadian observers to monitor the election, but later reversed its decision and decided to accredit them.
 On 18 October, an agreement was reached between the two countries to allow Tunisians to cast their vote in Ottawa, at the Tunisian embassy's consular and diplomatic premises, and in Montreal, at the consulate and at a Tunisian community center.

+Campaign

+A total of 11,686 candidates ran on 1,517 lists: 828 running with political parties, 655 running as independents, and 34 running with party coalitions.

+About 560 distinct groups registered one or more lists.
+About 400 groups registered a list in just one district.
+Only four alliances ran candidates (registered a list) in every district.

+In each of the 33 districts, each group could register just one party list.

+Each governorate elected between four and ten representatives.

+The total number of parties contesting the election was about 100.